 The Car Connection Mazda CX-30 Overview

-With the CX-30, Mazda has a sportier crossover than many of its competitors, which include the Honda HR-V, Subaru Crosstrek, Ford Ecosport, and Chevrolet Trax.
+With the CX-30, Mazda has a model that's both sportier and more refined than its own CX-3 or versus most if not all of its competitors, which include the Honda HR-V, Subaru Crosstrek, Hyundai Venue, Kia Seltos, Ford Ecosport, and Chevrolet Trax.

 The new Mazda CX-30

 For 2021, the Mazda CX-30 as it was known for 2020 becomes badged the CX-30 2.5 S, while a new 2021 CX-30 2.5 Turbo model will be introduced late in the 2020 calendar year, subbing in a turbo-4 engine that makes up to 250 horsepower.